Crossy147/scala-commons/docs/GenCodec.md

 ### Fully automatic mode - `GenCodec.Auto`

-As in all examples shown before, if your API accepts implicit parameters of type `GenCodec[T]` in order to be able to serialize or deserialize values of `T`, codecs must always be explicitly declared for all serializable types, even thought they could be materialized automatically.
+As in all examples shown before, if your API accepts implicit parameters of type `GenCodec[T]` in order to be able to serialize or deserialize values of `T`, codecs must always be explicitly declared for all serializable types, even though they could be materialized automatically.
 This may seem cumbersome and annoying, but first: there is a good reason for that, and second: there is an alternative mode where explicit codecs are not required.

 If you don't want to declare codecs for every object, case class or sealed hierarchy, you can design your API around the `GenCodec.Auto` typeclass instead of `GenCodec`. `GenCodec.Auto` is just a simple wrapper around `GenCodec`.
 If some method requires implicit parameter of type `GenCodec.Auto[T]` and there is already a `GenCodec[T]` available, that codec will be wrapped and used.
 But if there is no `GenCodec` available, the compiler will try to materialize it on the fly using `materializeRecursively` macro.